 The Baseball Bat and Softball Bat Care section offer tips and guidelines for proper care of your bat.
-The following list contains Bat Care Tips that will help you keep your bat in the best condition possible for the longest time possible.
+The following list contains Bat Care Tips that will help you keep your baseball bats and softball bats in the best condition possible for the longest time possible.

 - Rotate your bat ¼ turn each swing (this prevents one side of the barrel from becoming prematurely worn down).